-While there are some differences in these common law classifications of murder and the modern statutory classifications, their underlying prohibitions are the same.
+Although there are differences in the way common law and modern law classify murder, their underlying prohibitions are the same.
 The Model Penal Code, for example, prohibits purposefully or knowingly killing another human being.
-This functions in a nearly identical way to the common law rule against intentional murder.
-The Model Penal Code punishes killings that come from “extreme recklessness” in a way that mimics the depraved heart murder of common law.
-The Model Penal Code creates a rebuttable presumption that a killing committed during the commission of certain felonies shows extreme recklessness.
-This provision mimics the felony murder rule in function.
+This is similar to the common law rule against intentional murder.
+The Model Penal Code also punishes killings resulting from extreme recklessness, similar to the common law’s depraved heart murder.
+If a killing happens during the commission of certain felonies, the Model Penal Code creates a rebuttable presumption that it was done with extreme recklessness.
+This is similar to the common law felony murder rule.

 Assault and Battery

 In everyday language, the terms assault and battery are often used interchangeably, but in many jurisdictions, they are two distinct criminal offenses.
 The legal definitions of assault and battery vary by jurisdiction, but they generally involve the intentional use of force or the threat of force against another person.

 An assault is typically defined as an act that creates an imminent fear in the victim that they will be physically harmed.
 In other words, an assault is a threat of force rather than the use of force itself.
 This threat of force can be conveyed through words, actions, or gestures as long as it is enough to make the victim fear that they will be harmed.
 For example, pointing a gun at someone would likely constitute an assault, even if no physical harm occurred.